ValentinViennot/misterw97.github.io/index.md

 ## Portfolio

-This section is about some projects I lead and played a great part in.
+This section is about some projects I led and have done a significant part.
-Wether it's side or school projects, I'd be happy to discuss them with you!
+Whether it’s side or school projects, I’d be happy to discuss them with you!

 <!-- First one is the most recent active one.
 Some of them link to a more detailed README, some are just a title and a short description...
 There's no ground rule! -->